custom-components/zaptec/README.md

 ## ℹ️ Breaking changes

 * `charger_mode` have changed values.
 E.g. from "Charging" to
-  "Connected_Charging" due to using the native Zaptec values.
+  connected_charging" due to using the lowe-case native Zaptec values.
 Your automation might need an update.
 * `permanent_cable_lock` have changed from "lock" type to "switch" type.
 * There is no support for configuring Zaptec by YAML, only using the UI
 * The user setting poll/scan interval have been removed, in favor of the